Last updated January 13th, 2022.

-A few big names include taxi app Grabtaxi, restaurant delivery service Foodpanda, and online shopping websites Lazada and Zalora, and even Facebook as they search for a regional office in Bangkok office.
+A few big names include ride-sharing app Grab, restaurant delivery service Foodpanda, and online shopping websites Lazada and Shopee.

-Forming these tech startups wouldn’t have been possible without support from venture capital groups that are willing to finance such ambitious projects.
+With all that said, creating these tech startups in Thailand wouldn’t have been possible without support from the venture capital companies willing to finance such ambitious projects.

-Regarding fundraising, Thailand proudly has two major crowdfunding platforms.
-Five different Thai-based VC firms and six foreign VCs actively invest in the country too.
+Regarding VC fundraising, Thailand proudly has two local crowdfunding platforms which are popular among individual investors.
+Plenty of different Thai-based VC firms alongside six foreign ones actively invest in the country as well.

-Thailand boasts five different startup incubators and accelerators.
-Three of them are owned by telecom giants DTAC, TRUE, and AIS.
+Thailand claims over a dozen different startup incubators and accelerators in total.
+A few of the nation’s biggest private equity groups are owned by telecom giants DTAC, TRUE, and AIS.

 With the emergence of countless networking events, incubators, and venture capital firms, the Thai startup ecosystem is maturing at a rate you shouldn’t ignore.

 Are you thinking about investing in Asian startups?
-You might also consider Vietnam which, like Thailand, is among the region’s top startup markets.
-Both nations offer immense opportunities if you’re a hands-on investor.
+You might also consider Vietnam or the Philippines which, like Thailand, rank among the region’s top performing startup markets.

 Skip the Next Western Recession